- 2 medium butternut squash, about 13 kg each (2 ½ pounds)

 - Prepare the filling.
 Heat a drizzle of olive oil in a large skillet over medium heat.
 Add the kale and cook for about 4 minutes, then reduce the heat to medium.
 Add the garlic, oregano, a pinch of salt and black pepper.
 Stir in chickpeas, orange zest, orange juice, cooked quinoa and cranberries.

 - When the squash is cool enough to handle, remove the flesh, leaving a border around the sides and bottom.
 Set the flesh aside and mix with the remaining filling.
-Fill squash halves with filling and return to oven for 10 minutes at 375 °F/190 °C. Sprinkle with cheese (optional) and serve hot.
+Fill squash halves with filling and return to oven for 10 minutes at 375 °F/190 °C. You may alternatively cut the squash in cubes and layer with ingredients on a serving plate.
+Sprinkle with cheese (optional) and serve hot.